algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 On the SQS side, the option for **Maximum Receives** determines how many times a message will loop through the system before being delivered to the dead letter queue (DLQ).
 Since each loop is 5 minutes, messages will queue on the SQS side for (5 minutes) \* (Maximum Receives).
 The Maximum Receives value defaults to 10, but this can be increased up to 1000 to queue messages for more loops.
 See this [Amazon SQS – New Dead Letter Queue](https://aws.amazon.com/blogs/aws/amazon-sqs-new-dead-letter-queue/#:~:text=Maximum%20Receives%20%E2%80%93%20The%20maximum%20number,to%20the%20Dead%20Letter%20Queue.) blog post for additional details.

-## SQS Event Flow configuration overview
+## Event Flow configuration overview

 The process of configuring Event Flows with an SQS message broker involves several steps, some of which are to be completed in the AWS Management Console and some of which are to be completed in the Algorithmia browser user interface (UI).
 At a high level, the configuration steps are: